 and brain very active, also when she's supposed to sleep.

 Over-tiredness is a special one, because an over-tired child will often

 not seem tired at all, on the contrary after having caught their second

 breath, they seem more active and energetic than ever.
+And under-tiredness can be hidden too, as an under-tired baby is usually very content all through the day.
 It can be a

 delicate balance so always be on the lookout for signs of

-over-tiredness.
-Being over-tired is only remedied by enough sleep so
+over- and under-tiredness.
+Being over/under-tired is only remedied by properly balanced sleep so

 10. Physical discomfort at night